bprinsta/concentration-game/README.md

 # Concentration Game

 This app allows you to play the card game "Concentration", also known as "Memory" and "Match Up", on your iOS Device.
-The project was initially developed for Stanford's CS193p course (Developing iOS Apps with Swift).
+The goal of the game is to match up every pair of cards with as few flips as possible!

+.
 I've since added a game over alert, confetti animations, and an info/rules button to increase the game's playability.

 # Game Screenshots
 <img src="https://user-images.githubusercontent.com/28976325/71538580-8dda0780-28fb-11ea-8d13-f3c7993991dd.jpeg"